Hebrew San Francisco: Ulpan

 - Levels Three and Four - advance students' learning in order to master the past and future tenses.

 - Level Five - focuses on conversation proficiency wherein students explore more complex texts.

-The range of “Level” options is based upon the number of students we have in a given summer.
-Though we generally offer Levels I-IV, Level V is offered intermittently.
+The range of “Level” options is based on the number of students we have in a given summer.
+Though we generally offer Levels I-V, Level VI is also regularly offered.

 All students, except those with no prior knowledge of Hebrew, will be given a placement exam.
-We will call students prior to the program start to determine placement.
+We will call students prior to the start of the program to determine placement.

 A certificate of completion is awarded at the end of the program.
 Currently, no university credit is given.
 However, in exceptional situations, we are able to offer the option of taking the course for university credit.
-For more information, please contact the Assistant Director of the Swig Program in Jewish Studies and Social Justice, Oren Kroll-Zeldin - firstname.lastname@example.org.
+For more information, please contact the Assistant Director of the Swig Program in Jewish Studies and Social Justice, Oren Kroll-Zeldin.